Skip to main content

 // Error: Error 'errorWrongName' not found.
 Available errors: ...

-This behavior ensures that typos and incorrect error names are caught immediately during development, rather than failing silently or at runtime.
+This behaviour ensures that typos and incorrect error names are caught immediately during development, rather than failing silently or at runtime.

 Migration Guide